-An M.S. thesis must be submitted electronically.
+A master's thesis must be submitted electronically.
+Please go to the following site for mandatory deadlines, the first of which comes very early in the semester.
+The link is: Thesis, Dissertation, and Performance Calendar.
 For more information on electronic dissertations/theses (eTDs), visit the eTD's website.